simuxakadiscgolfgod/Space-Weather/README.md

 ## 3-day Forecast
 ```
 :Product: 3-Day Forecast
-:Issued: 2024 May 18 0030 UTC
+:Issued: 2024 May 19 0030 UTC
 # Prepared by the U.S. Dept. of Commerce, NOAA, Space Weather Prediction Center
 #
 A. NOAA Geomagnetic Activity Observation and Forecast

-The greatest observed 3 hr Kp over the past 24 hours was 6 (NOAA Scale
+The greatest observed 3 hr Kp over the past 24 hours was 4 (below NOAA
-G2).
+Scale levels).
-The greatest expected 3 hr Kp for May 18-May 20 2024 is 5.67 (NOAA Scale
+The greatest expected 3 hr Kp for May 19-May 21 2024 is 4.67 (NOAA Scale
-G2).
+G1).

-NOAA Kp index breakdown May 18-May 20 2024
+NOAA Kp index breakdown May 19-May 21 2024

-             May 18       May 19       May 20
+             May 19       May 20       May 21
-00-03UT       5.67 (G2)    3.33         2.67
+00-03UT       2.00         3.67         4.00
-03-06UT       5.67 (G2)    3.33         2.33
+03-06UT       2.33         3.33         3.67
-06-09UT       4.33         4.00         3.67
+06-09UT       2.67         2.33         3.00
-09-12UT       4.00         4.00         3.00
+09-12UT       4.00         2.33         2.67
-12-15UT       3.00         2.67         3.00
+12-15UT       4.00         4.67 (G1)    3.00
-15-18UT       1.67         2.33         3.33
-18-21UT       1.67         2.00         3.33
+15-18UT       3.67         4.67 (G1)    2.67
+18-21UT       3.67         4.00         2.67
-21-00UT       2.33         2.67         2.33
+21-00UT       3.33         4.00         2.67

-Rationale: G2 (Moderate) geomagnetic storms are expected on 18 May due
+Rationale: G1 (Minor) geomagnetic storms are likely on 20 May due to
-to CME effects.
-No significant transient or recurrent solar wind
-features are forecast for 19-20 May.
+weak CME arrival glancing blow potential.

 B. NOAA Solar Radiation Activity Observation and Forecast

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was
 below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for May 18-May 20 2024
+Solar Radiation Storm Forecast for May 19-May 21 2024

-              May 18  May 19  May 20
+              May 19  May 20  May 21
-S1 or greater   10%      5%      5%
+S1 or greater   10%     10%     10%

-Rationale: A slight chance for S1-S2 (Minor-Moderate) conditions exists
-on 18 May due to the flare potential from now departed Region 3664.
-Probabilities drop to a nominal levels on 19-20 May from the remaining
-active regions on the Suns visible disk.
+Rationale: No S1 (Minor) or greater solar radiation storms are expected.
+No significant active region activity favorable for radiation storm
+production is forecast.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R2 levels were observed over the past 24
+No radio blackouts were observed over the past 24 hours.
-hours.
-The largest was at May 17 2024 2108 UTC.

-Radio Blackout Forecast for May 18-May 20 2024
+Radio Blackout Forecast for May 19-May 21 2024

-              May 18        May 19        May 20
+              May 19        May 20        May 21
-R1-R2           55%           35%           35%
+R1-R2           55%           55%           55%
-R3 or greater   25%           10%           10%
+R3 or greater   25%           25%           25%

-Rationale: R1-R2 (Minor-Moderate) conditions are likely on 18 May and a
+Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely 19-21 May
-chance for R3 (Strong) exist 18 May.
-Conditions decay to a chance for
-R1-R2 conditions and a slight chance for R3 on 19-20 May.
+due to the number of active regions present on the visible solar disk
+and total flare probability contributions.

 ```